 NNC contains the following processing steps with associated coding tools:

-Parameter reduction methods process a model to obtain a compact representation.
+Parameter reduction methods process a model to obtain a more compact representation.
 Examples of such methods include parameter sparsification, parameter pruning, weight unification, and decomposition methods.

-Sparsification processes parameters or group of parameters to produce a sparse representation of the model, e.g., by replacing some weight values with zeros.
-The sparsification can generate additional metadata (e.g. masks).
+Sparsification processes parameters or groups of parameters to produce a sparse representation of the model, e.g., by replacing some weight values with zeros.
+The sparsification may generate additional metadata (e.g. masks).
 The sparsification can be structured or unstructured.
 NNC includes methods for unstructured sparsification with compressibility loss, structured sparsification using micro-structured sparsification.

-Unification processes the parameters to produce group of similar parameters.
+Unification processes the parameters to produce groups of similar parameters.
 Unification does not eliminate or constrain the weights to be zero, but it lowers the entropy of model parameters by making them similar to each other.
 NNC includes a method for weight unification.

-Pruning reduces the number of parameters by eliminating parameters or group of parameters.
+Pruning reduces the number of parameters by eliminating parameters or groups of parameters.
 The procedure results in a dense representation which has less parameters in comparison to the original model, e.g., by removing some redundant convolution filters from the layers.
 NNC includes a method for combined pruning and sparsification.

 Decomposition performs a matrix decomposition operation to change the structure of the weights of a model.
 This standard includes a method for low rank/low displacement rank for convolutional and fully connected layers.